11Fred11/pasSecure/README.md

 let's suppose you type `azerty123` your password gets hashed to `3b004ac6d8a602681f5ee3587c924855679e21d9`, to test if this password has been hacked before, Passecure sends only the first 5 characters only the first 5 characters `3b004` to [haveibeenpwned API](https://haveibeenpwned.com/). and gets a response containing all similar passwords that starts with those 5 characters , the rest of the work is done locally and gets deleted whenever you exist the extension window.

-> _A list of used resources are listed in the acknowledgements._
+> _Used resources are listed in the acknowledgements._

 ### Built With